-To serve our customers' growing interest in plug-in EVs, we installed one of the nation's first networks of EV charging stations.
+• Installed one of the nation's first networks of EV charging stations.
 These 27 charging stations are located throughout our service area.
-We continue to operate and evaluate the use of these charging stations.
+These charging stations are powered by green energy.
 In addition, our network includes the first public direct-current (DC) quick charger in Wisconsin.
-With EV technology evolving, we understand the value of ongoing research and testing.
-It plays a valuable role in helping us understand what it will take to serve this growing need for energy.